Skip navigation

 Aicardi-Goutières syndrome

-At least 30 ADAR gene mutations have been identified in people with Aicardi-Goutières syndrome, a disorder that involves severe brain dysfunction (encephalopathy), skin lesions, immune system abnormalities, and other health problems.
-Some of these mutations lead to an ADAR1 protein that is less able to bind to RNA; others impair the protein's RNA editing function.
+Variants (also called mutations) in the ADAR gene have been identified in people with Aicardi-Goutières syndrome, a disorder that typically involves severe brain dysfunction (encephalopathy), skin lesions, immune system abnormalities, and other health problems.
+Some of these variants lead to the production of an ADAR1 protein that is less able to bind to RNA; others impair the protein's RNA editing function.
 As a result, control of the immune response is impaired and the immune system attacks the body's own tissues and organs, leading to the signs and symptoms of Aicardi-Goutières syndrome.

 More About This Health Condition